i2mint/recode/README.md

 StructCodecSpecs is used to define the specs for making codecs for fixed size structured chunks serialization and deserialization of sequences, tabular data, and time-series.
 This definition is based on format strings of the [python struct module](https://docs.python.org/3/library/struct.html#format-strings).

 There are two ways to define StructCodecSpecs, the first being to explicitly define it using the StructCodecSpecs class.
-StructCodecSpecs takes three arguments: `chk_format`, `n_channels`, and `chk_size_bytes`.
+StructCodecSpecs takes three arguments: `chk_format`, `n_channels`,
+and `chk_size_bytes`.

 Only `chk_format` is required, as `n_channels` and `chk_size_bytes` can be determined based on `chk_format`.
-If `n_channels` is given, then `chk_format` should only contain one format character, as it will be assumed that all channels have the same data type.
+If `n_channels` or  `chk_size_bytes` are given, they will be used to assert that the values inferred from `chk_format` match.

 If this is not the case, then do not provide an argument for `n_channels` and instead pass a string with the format character matching the data type for each channel in the frame to `chk_format`.
 For example if the first channel contains integers and the second contains floats, then `chk_format = 'hd'`.

 ```python